recaptime-dev/cicd-toolkit/docs/github-actions/reusable-workflows/mkdocs-build.md

 **Required**: Yes, but defaults to `mkdocs.yml` if left blank.

-Path to Mkdocs config file to be used by the action container to run `mkdocs build.`
+Path to Mkdocs config file to be used by the action container to run `mkdocs build`.

 ### `use-venv`